xregistry/spec/core/spec.md

   `?filter` query parameter MUST generate an error.
 - All Resources are serialized as JSON objects - meaning, Resource with the `hasdoc` aspect set to `true` are serialized with implied `$meta` semantics.
-- All Resources are serialized with an implied `?resource` query parameter being in effect.
+- All Resources are serialized with an implied `?attribs` query parameter being in effect.
 In other words, default Version attributes are not serialized as part of a Resource's serialization.
 - Resources that are cross references (i.e. they have the `xref` attribute